Home Financing: Is It Better to Use a Local or National Lender?

 Many national lenders have a 24/7 customer service option.
 So you can give them a call or apply for a loan at any time—even if you’re in a completely different time zone.
 You may be able to apply for your loan online.
 You can upload all your information, avoid paperwork, and start the approval process from the comfort of your couch.

 Here are a few popular online national lenders:

 - Quicken Loans

 The Cons of Using a National Lender

 While some prefer to be a number on a page, others want to be treated as an individual with a name.
 National lenders are more likely to fail in this department as they juggle a larger number of clients and work to keep things moving at a quick pace.

 Potentially higher interest rates.

 National lenders tend to have more fees and higher interest rates than their local competitors.
-National lenders are looking at the numbers.
-There’s no personal interaction or consideration like there is for local lenders and ultimately, less flexibility.
+National lenders are looking at the numbers with little personal interaction or consideration like there is for local lenders which ultimately means less flexibility.
 Lenders are interested in protecting themselves and ensuring that their investment is returned—we can’t really fault them for that.